The Real Thing (Bo Bice album)

-The Real Thing is the first album by American recording artist Bo Bice.
+The Real Thing is the debut studio album by American recording artist Bo Bice.
 It was released on December 13, 2005, through RCA Records and sold 227,000 copies in its first week, debuting at #4 on the Billboard 200 album chart.
 A DualDisc was also released, with a DVD side along with the CD side.
 The DVD included hidden tracks and a short film, A Day in the Life of Bo Bice.